sindresorhus/sindresorhus.github.com/source/pages/apps/faq.md

 ### How can I get a refund?

-For apps purchased on the Apple App Store, you can [request a refund](https://support.apple.com/en-us/HT204084).
+For apps purchased on the Apple App Store, you can [request a refund](https://support.apple.com/en-us/HT204084) from Apple.

+For apps purchased on Gumroad, you can [request a refund](mailto:sindresorhus@gmail.com?subject=Gumroad%20refund&body=Mention%20which%20app%20you%20want%20a%20refund%20for%20and%20your%20Gumroad%20account%20email) within 14 days of the purchase.

 However, I would appreciate if you [reached out](/feedback) first.
 I may be able to resolve any problems you are having.

 ### How many devices can I install an app on?

 Apps purchased on the Apple App Store can be installed on up to 10 devices, with a maximum of 5 computers.
 [Learn more.](https://support.apple.com/en-us/HT204074)

+Apps purchased on Gumroad can be used by one user on unlimited computers.

 ### How can I transfer an app bought on the Apple App Store to a different account?